jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

 (based on the Nucleo-64 PCB from ST), adapt the examples with appropriate header files to run on *any* Nucleo-64 based evaluation board.

+Adapt as many of the above examples (as appropriate) to the small Nucleo board (Nucleo-F031K6 and Nucleo-L031K6) used in the Tennessee Tech program